 Memory Lanes …rally tales 3 is the latest in a series of A5 sized books being a compilation of various articles, stories and memories all related to the Motoring News Championship of the late sixties and seventies (some tentatively!) and to the previous Memory Lanes series of books.

 This latest Rally Tales is 105 pages long and includes over 80 black and white photographs from that period.
-The cost is £12.00 which includes post and packaging within the UK with a contribution from the proceeds of each book sold going to Spinal Track, this year’s chosen charity (no. 1173285).
+The cost was £12.00 which included post and packaging within the UK.

 Subjects covered include: